Mitotic index: Calculation

 The mitotic index is the number of cells undergoing mitosis divided by the total number of cells.

-A typical figure of mitotic index includes statements like "10 mitotic figures are noted per 10 high power fields" followed by "4 mitotic figures noted per 50 high power fields."
+Counting the total number of cells is of course laborious.
+In a clinical setting, and where the intention is only to compare observations rather than to state an index, informal alternatives may be used: for example "12 mitotic figures are noted per 10 high power [microscopic] fields" in contrast with "4 mitotic figures noted per 50 high power fields."
+(Mitotic figures are cells recognisably in mitotic configuration.)

 Formula

-where (P+M+A+T) is the sum of all cells in phase as prophase, metaphase, anaphase and telophase, respectively and N is total number of cells.
+where P, M, A, and T are the number of cells in prophase, metaphase, anaphase, and telophase respectively, and N is the total number of cells.

 Examples

 The fastest rate of mitosis happens in the zygote, embryo and infant stage for humans and animals because mitosis is essential for embryological development.
 Mitosis is also required at a higher rate to grow and repair tissue.
 Some examples include human lymph nodes and bone marrow.
 Also, skin, hair, and the cells lining the intestines (epithelial cells) have high rates of mitosis.
 That's because those tissues constantly need to be repaired (by the cells being replaced) or growing.
 Plants have higher rates of mitosis at the cells of the shoot and root tips.